 The Dainty Fine Bride is an English Country Dance.
-It was devised by Kynaston in 1718 and published in Walsh's Twenty Four New Country Dances for the Year 1718.
-It was interpreted by Charles Bolton & Tom Cook in 1992.
-It is a 4 Couple Longways dance with the 2s, 4s improper.
-In this dance the couples are permuted by: 3142.
-The dance lasts 32 bars.
+It was devised by Nathaniel Kynaston in 1718 and published in Twenty Four New Country Dances for the Year 1718.
+It was interpreted by Charles Bolton & Tom Cook in 1992 and published in Retreads Vol.6.
+Originally proper this version is a 4 Couple Longways dance with the 2s, 4s improper.
+In this dance the couples are permuted by: 2413.
+The minor set lasts 32 bars.

 Originally a triple minor.